 The ghost of history was at the foundation of the common European project, but keeping the past at bay was – and is – impossible.
 Since the end of the twentieth century, especially, memory has become a cultural and political battlefield where stories about the past have a hegemonic vocation.
 These conflicts have required a European response, a response in the form of management, in the form of a public policy of memory.

-“A broader view on politics on memory”
+A broader view on politics on memory.
+Peter Vermeersch (Leuven University)

-Trans-European practices on memorial heritage
+2.30 pm: Trans European practices on memorial heritage

+The Iron Curtain Trail.
 Michael Cramer (MEP)

-Conclusions and proposals
+6.30 pm: Closing and proposals